monthersabati/apisix/custom_plugins/keystone_auth/ReadMe.md

 After deploying the plugin, you can use it in the APISIX Dashboard like other plugins.
 Configure the plugin with your Keystone endpoint and other optional parameters as needed.

-When a request is made with a valid `X-Auth-Token` header, the plugin will validate the token with Keystone and forward the identity information in the configured header to the backend.
+When a request is made with a valid auth_header_name (`X-Auth-Token`) header, the plugin will validate the token with Keystone and forward the identity information in the configured header to the backend.